Marjorie Taylor Greene and Paul Gosar get committee assignments - KTVZ

 And Gosar got a seat on the House Committee on Natural Resources, where he previously served.

-Both decisions were made unanimously by the steering panel, sources told CNN.
+Both decisions were made unanimously by the steering panel, sources told CNN, which is stocked with members who are close to and a part of House GOP leadership.
 The committee rosters will still need to be ratified by the entire House GOP, but typically the conference approves whatever the Steering Committee recommends.

+Greene and Gosar were also among several GOP hardliners — which also included Reps.
+Lauren Boebert of Colorado and Scott Perry of Pennsylvania — added to the House Oversight Committee, according to Republican sources.

+The addition of Greene is notable since she had lobbied for that spot and was a prominent defender of Kevin McCarthy’s during the speaker’s race.
+Gosar, who like Greene lost committee spots in the last Congress as Democratic retaliation for incendiary remarks, voted against McCarthy but later flipped to him.

 The-CNN-Wire